MooersLab/pymolsnips/README.md

 <details>
-<summary><b>Running a PyMOL insdie a jupuyter notebook inside of Atom via the plugin Hydrogen</b></summary>
+<summary><b>Running a PyMOL inside a jupyter notebook running inside of Atom via the plugin Hydrogen</b></summary>

-The plugin Hydrogen enables the running of Juptyer Notebooks insdie of Atom.
+The plugin Hydrogen enables the running of Juptyer Notebooks inside of Atom.

+# I need to replace this gif.

 <p align="center">
 	  <img src="gifs/AtomSnipsUse.gif">
 </p>

+</details>
 <A href=#FASTLINKS2 >Return to list of editors above.</A>
-</details>